 The first-term Republican guv spoke during a stop in South Sioux City, where Ho-Chunk Inc. plans to develop a brief horse track, sports bar and simulcast betting and events center at the website of the former Atokad Downs.

-Last month, Alexcia Boggs, Ho-Chunk’s director of advancement, stated the South Sioux City track will be constructed no matter what happens with the casino ballot concern.
+Last month, Alexcia Boggs, Ho-Chunk’s director of advancement, stated the South Sioux City track will be constructed no matter what happens with the casino ballot concern with.

-Ricketts, an Omaha entrepreneur who won his very first term as Nebraska governor in 2014, said studies of medium-sized counties in neighboring Iowa with gambling establishments such as Sakong have actually revealed that dollars streaming to companies and pertaining to the state in sales taxes drop when compared with counties without gambling.
+Ricketts, an Omaha entrepreneur who won his very first term as Nebraska governor in 2014, said studies of medium-sized counties in neighboring Iowa with solitaire grand harvest free coins gambling establishments such as casinos online have actually revealed that dollars streaming to companies and pertaining to the state in sales taxes drop when compared with counties without gambling at.

 Ricketts spoke Friday at an occasion hosted by the South Sioux City Area Chamber of Commerce.